 The engine cooling system in air-conditioned vehicles must be protected with a high-quality antifreeze coolant to provide proper corrosion protection and to protect against engine overheating.
-A solution of 50% ethylene glycol antifreeze coolant and 50% water is recommended.
-Refer to "Maintenance Procedures" in "Maintaining Your Vehicle" for proper coolant selection.
+A solution of 50% OAT (Organic Additive Technology) coolant that meets the requirements of Chrysler Material Standard MS-12106 and 50% water is recommended.
+Refer to "Maintenance" Procedures" in "Maintaining Your Vehicle" for proper coolant selection.